-A few of the people who were standing next to me left with their guide.
-But Zerdu encouraged us to stay longer.
+We watched for a long time.
+A few of the people who were standing next to me left with their guide but Zerdu encouraged us to stay longer.

-One of the priests who were watching with us gave me his prayer stick and sistum.
+One of the priests who was watching with us gave me his prayer stick and systrum (or sistrum).
 What fun.